• Skip to primary navigation

 • Taste for seasoning and add more salt as needed.
 Simmer for about 15-20 minutes.

-• Serve on a plate with plenty of the sauce and a sprinkle of sesame seeds.
+• Serve the chicken with plenty of sauce on top and garnish with sesame seeds.

 Notes